TypeFlexer/Typematic/README.md

 Execute any of the following command (based on your requirement) in the build directory
 ```
 ninja clang //this command will only build the compiler
-ninja check-TypeFlexer // This command will run all the sanity test cases for TypeFlexer project
+ninja checkcbox-headers // This command will run all the sanity test cases for TypeFlexer project
 ```

 Step 5 (Optional) Sanitizers -->